Ootacamund Hill Station Or Ootacamund Tourist Places

 From Dolphin's Nose, Coonoor, one can have a magnificent view of St. Catherine waterfalls which is about 250 feet high.
 But it can't be reached from Kotagiri which is 8km from here.
 To reach the top of the hills, tourists should take a diversion at Araveni on the Kotagiri-Mettupalayam road.

-It is 51km from Ooty.
+Gadalur is 51km from Ootacamund.
 It is the gateway to Nilgiris from Kerala and Karanataka.
 Ooty, Coonoor and Kotagiri lie in the upper plateau of Nilgiris while Gudalur lies in the lower plateau.
 The Ooty-Calicut road and the Ooty-Mysore road meet at Gudalur town.
 Most of this area is a green carpet.

 Frog Hill Viewpoint

-It is 14km from Gudalur on the way to Ooty.
+It is 14km from Gudalur on the way to Ootacamund.
 From here, one can see the gigantic frog shape of a hill view.

 Needle Point Rock View